ClassroomSuite/GettingStarted/instructions/assignments.md

     10. No need to enable feedback pull requests
 6. Share the GitHub Classroom assignment link with your students
 7. (optional) Run workflow **Update student repositories**
-8. Verify the deadline workflow within the template repository for the assignment
+8. Verify the [deadline workflow](../classroom_workflows/assignment_deadline.md) within the template repository for the assignment
     * This will create a protected branch with student submissions once the deadline is over
-9. After the deadline, run the grading workflow from the template repository for the assignment
+9. After the deadline, run the [grading workflow](../classroom_workflows/assignment_grading.md) from the template repository for the assignment
-    * This will remove student write access
-    * View the workflow file to see what else it does
+10. View more information regarding [grading assignments with GitHub](../instructions/grading_assignments.md)